firefly-oss/lib-common-data/README.md

                 .operationId("search-company")
                 .path("/search-company")
                 .method(RequestMethod.GET)
-                .description("Search for a company by name or CIF to obtain Equifax internal ID") .requestExample(Map.of("companyName", "Acme Corp", "cif", "A12345678"))
+                .description("Search for a company by name or tax ID to obtain provider internal ID") .requestExample(Map.of("companyName", "Acme Corp", "taxId", "A12345678"))
-                .responseExample(Map.of("equifaxId", "ES-12345", "confidence", 0.95))
+                .responseExample(Map.of("providerId", "PROV-12345", "confidence", 0.95))
                 .tags(new String[]{"lookup", "search"})
                 .build()
         );